 Process-form relationships in soil are expressed through fine-scale connected porosity.
-We first investigated the influence of added organic carbon (Corg) on the development of soil structural complexity, testing the hypothesis that greater inputs of 115 Corg to soil are associated with development of improved soil structure; assessed as the degree of connectedness between pores (connected porosity).
-The bare fallowed soil used as a starting point for these experiments experienced a demonstrable decline in $C{org}$ [22] and microbial abundance [23] over forty-eight years of continuous management.
-Estimates of $C{org}$ are approximately 3 g-C kg-1 [24] and the soil has a significantly reduced 120 total porosity compared to mixed grass sward soils [25].
-To assess the influence of newly imposed managements, we followed structure development for a decade (2008 - 2018) in these degraded soils following conversion to either arable or mixed grass sward.
-The resulting estimates of soil structure demonstrated clear differences in the development of connected porosity between soil managed continuously as bare fallow and the converted 125 soils (Fig. 1).
-Testing treatment effects upon connected porosity (square-root transformed to stabilize variances) between 2012 - 2018 inclusive, by analysis of covariance employing time as a covariate, indicated no significant heterogeneity of slopes ( $F{2.75}$ = 0.537, p = 0.587) due to land management.
+We first investigated the influence of added organic carbon ( $C{org}$ ) on the development of soil structural complexity, testing the hypothesis that greater inputs of Corg to soil are associated with development of improved soil structure; assessed as the degree of connectedness between pores (connected porosity).
+The bare fallowed soil used as a starting point for these experiments experienced a demonstrable decline in $C{org}^{22}$ and microbial abundance over forty-nine years of continuous management.
+Estimates of $C{\rm org}$ are approximately 3 g C kg-124 and the soil has a significantly reduced total porosity compared to mixed grass sward soils.
+To assess the influence of newly imposed managements, we followed structure development for a decade (2008-2018) in these degraded soils following conversion to either arable or mixed grass sward.
+The resulting estimates of soil structure demonstrated clear differences in the development of connected porosity between soil managed continuously as bare fallow and the converted soils (Fig. 1).
+Testing treatment effects upon connected porosity (square-root transformed to stabilize variances) between 2012 and 2018 inclusive, by analysis of covariance employing time as a covariate, indicated no significant heterogeneity of slopes $(F{2,75} = 0.537, p = 0.587)$ due to land management.
 The resulting equal slopes model indicated a significant effect of management upon connected porosity development ( $F{2,72}$ = 26.2, p < 0.001).
-Post hoc 130 pair-wise comparisons indicated that connected porosity generated in grassland soil (meanadjusted, 0.079) was significantly greater than in either continuous bare fallow (meanadjusted, 0.010) or converted arable (meanadjusted, 0.025) soils (smallest difference, t =4.79, p < 0.001).
-A significant difference between connected porosity generated in arable and bare fallow soils was also apparent (t = 2.30, p = 0.024).
-No significant differences 135 were detected when the complete 2008 - 2018 dataset was included, suggesting that significant differences only become apparent after a period of at least five years post conversion.
+Post hoc pair-wise comparisons indicated that connected porosity generated in grassland soil (meanadjusted, 0.079) was significantly greater than in either continuous bare fallow (meanadjusted, 0.010) or converted a rable (mean adjusted, 0.025) soils (smallest difference, t = 4.79, p < 0.001).
+A significant difference, t = 4.79, p < 0.001). ence between connected porosity generated in a rable and bare fallow soils was also apparent (t = 2.30, p = 0.024).
+No significant differences were detected when the complete 2008-2018 dataset was included, suggesting that significant differences only become apparent after a period of at least 5 years post conversion.
 This represents prima facie evidence for an extended composite phenotype, since there is clear synchrony between the establishment and continued growth of plants and development of connected porosity, representing a process-form relationship.

-140 To test the potential role of Corg in the observed relationship, we compared connected porosity development with soil $C{org}$ inputs.
-We modelled changes in $C{org}$ content (see Materials and Methods for details) in bare fallow soil from inception of the experiment in 1949 up to the year of conversion in 2007.
-From 2008, Corg changes were modelled for each year, based upon continued bare fallow management or management 145 as either winter wheat based arable or mixed grass sward.
+To test the potential role of $C{\rm org}$ in the observed relationship, we compared connected porosity development with soil $C{\rm org}$ inputs.
+We modelled changes in $C{\rm org}$ content (see "Methods" for details) in bare fallow soil from inception of the experiment in 1949 up to the year before conversion, 2007.
+From 2008, $C{\rm org}$ changes were modelled for each year, based upon continued bare fallow management or management as either winter wheat based arable or mixed grass sward.
 Continuously managed arable and grassland soils were also modelled in the same manner but using their respective starting dates.
-The extremes of the cumulative Corg input-connected porosity relationship (Fig. 2) are derived from consistently managed soils; bare fallow being associated with the lowest net Corg input and connected porosity, and arable and grassland soils being 150 associated with the second highest and highest Corg input and connected porosity, respectively.
-Modelled Corg inputs and measured connected porosity for soils converted to both arable and grassland for each of the ten years between 2008 and 2018 is distributed between the consistently managed bare fallow and arable soils data.
-We assumed that Corg in soils managed as grassland since 1838 represented the maximum which could be 155 stored; this and the Akaike information criterion was used to guide selection of a sigmoidal function.
-There was a clear non-linear relationship between Corg inputs to soil and connected porosity, with all converted and continuously managed soils following the same trend (Fig. 2).
-This establishes that process-form relationships can be explained in terms associated with biotic Corg inputs and turnover in soil.
+The extremes of the cumulative $C{\rm org}$ input-connected porosity relationship (Fig. 2) are derived from consistently managed soils; bare fallow being associated with the lowest net $C{\rm org}$ input and connected porosity, and arable and grassland soils being associated with the second highest and